-1935: New valve transmitter of 50-watt aerial rating to replace the spark transmitter, which is retained for emergency use.
-[Evening Post, 4 Oct 1935]
+1935: New valve transmitter of 50-watt aerial rating replaced the spark transmitter, which was retained for emergency use.

-1942: A Security Intelligence Report states: “The equipment on the Station is old, particularly the Benzine Motor which provides the requisite power.
+1942: A Security Intelligence Report stated: “The equipment on the Station is old, particularly the Benzine Motor which provides the requisite power.
 Nevertheless, the plant is functioning satisfactorily.”

 Alex Glennie writes: